redfrexx/green_index/README.md

 This repository contains the source code to

-1. calculate the greenness (i.e. presence of vegetation) based on OpenStreetMap (OSM) and Sentinel-2 data ([Ludwig et al. 2021](https://doi.org/10.3390/ijgi10040251))
+1. **calculate the greenness** (i.e. presence of vegetation) based on OpenStreetMap (OSM) and Sentinel-2 data ([Ludwig et al. 2021](https://doi.org/10.3390/ijgi10040251))
-2. calculate the green index of each OSM highway feature to be used [openrouteservice](openrouteservice.org) to calculate green routes.
+2. **calculate the green index** of each OSM highway feature to be used [openrouteservice](openrouteservice.org) to calculate green routes.
+3. **compare short and green routes** using openrouteservice.

-The code is licensed under [BSD 3](./LICENSE.txt) and is part of the study Ludwig, C., Lautenbach, S., Schömann, E., Zipf, A. (2021): *Comparison of fast and green routes for cyclists and pedestrians.* [GIScience Conference 2021](https://www.giscience.org/).
+Using this code the analysis shown in Ludwig, C., Lautenbach, S., Schömann, E., Zipf, A. (2021): *Comparison of fast and green routes for cyclists and pedestrians.* [GIScience Conference 2021](https://www.giscience.org/) can be applied in other regions.
+Note that for this to be possible the code had to be adapted slightly, so the results from the paper cannot be reproduced exactly.

-The green index can be calculated for any region, but the quality of the resulting green index depends on the quality of the underlying OSM and Sentinel-2 data.
+Also note that although the green index can be calculated for any region, the quality of the resulting green index and the green routes depends on the quality of the underlying OSM and Sentinel-2 data.

+The source code is licensed under [BSD 3](./LICENSE.txt).

 ![green index](./img/green_index.jpg)